Oleksii-Mishchenko/Air-strategic-agency/README.md

 2. Theme switching is also considered on page load.
 3. Smooth scrolling implemented for the entire page.
 4. Consistent animation speed throughout the page.
-5. Neat appearance on various devices without horizontal scrolling.
+5. Fully responsive layout.
-6. The form is cleared and the page scrolls to the top after submission.
+6. Basic form validation is added.
-7. The form does not submit with empty fields.
-8. After clicking menu buttons, the landing page scrolls precisely to the beginning of the desired block.
+7. Page navigation between sections is implemented.
-9. Slider implemented with the ability to navigate between images.
+8. Slider implemented with the ability to navigate between images.

 ## Learning Experience